MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 # How to run the Azure CLI in a Docker container

-You can use Docker to run a standalone Linux container with the Azure CLI pre-installed.
+You can use Docker to run a standalone Linux container with the Azure CLI preinstalled.
 Docker gets you started quickly with an isolated environment to run the CLI in.
 The image can also be used as a base for your own deployments.

-## Start the Docker container with Azure CLI pre-installed
+## Start the Docker container with Azure CLI preinstalled

 > [!NOTE]
 > The Azure CLI has migrated to [Microsoft Container Registry](https://azure.microsoft.com/services/container-registry).
 > Existing tags on Docker Hub are still supported, but new releases will only be available as mcr.microsoft.com/azure-cli.

-Open a command prompt and then start the Docker container with Azure CLI pre-installed using the following commmand.
+Open a command prompt and then start the Docker container with Azure CLI preinstalled using the following command.

    ```bash
    docker run -it mcr.microsoft.com/azure-cli